vishwajeet-NU/ML-AI-/README.md

 # ML-AI
 ### Author : Vishwajeet Karmarkar
-Assignments for ML_AI at Northwestern Fall
+Assignments for ML_AI at Northwestern for the Fall-2019 quarter

 1) Contains a particle filter for state estimation